yzhao062/pyod/README.rst

 **Computer Vision News (March 2019)**: `Python Open Source Toolbox for Outlier Detection <https://rsipvision.com/ComputerVisionNews-2019March/18/>`_

 `"examples/knn_example.py" <https://github.com/yzhao062/pyod/blob/master/examples/knn_example.py>`_
-demonstrates the basic APIs of PyOD using kNN detector.

-See `examples directory <https://github.com/yzhao062/pyod/blob/master/examples>`_ for more demos and more detailed instructions.
-**It is noted the APIs for other algorithms are consistent/similar**.
+demonstrates the basic API of using kNN detector. **It is noted that the API across all other algorithms are consistent/similar**.

+More detailed instructions for running examples can be found in `examples directory <https://github.com/yzhao062/pyod/blob/master/examples>`_.

 #.
 Initialize a kNN detector, fit the model, and make the prediction.